-Prepackaged food shall be legibly marked or labeled with the appropriate durability indication as follows:
+- Prepackaged food shall be legibly marked or labeled with the appropriate durability indication as follows: - o A "best before" (in Chinese characters as well) date; and

 1 Under the Food and Drugs (Composition and Labeling) Regulations, it is an offense to sell any food after its "use by" date.
 Furthermore, any person who, not being the food manufacturer or packer or without their written authorization, removes or obliterates any particulars on the label required under these regulations also commits an offense.